 Research

 My research sits at the intersection of Aritificial Intelligence, Computer Network, and elements of Sociology.
-I conceptualise computer networks not merely as technical systems, but as foundational infrastructures upon which AI technologies are built, deployed, and evolved.
+I conceptualise computer networks as foundational infrastructures upon which AI technologies are built, deployed, and evolved.
 Within this perspective, AI and networking systems are deeply interdependent: networks enable the scalability and distribution of intelligent services, while AI increasingly shapes how networks are designed, optimised, and managed.
 Beyond the technical domain, I recognise that sociological considerations are essential to the development and deployment of emerging technologies.
 The design, governance, and impact of any technologies are inherently influenced by social contexts, human behaviours, and institutional structures.

 Intelligent Future Open Networks

-Environmental Impact of Future Networks
+Future Networks Sustainability

 Community-led Futures of Mobile Netowrks